dandarnell/SignEditor/README.md

 # Sign Editor
-A web-based editor for digital street signage
+A remote-access, web-based editor for digital street signage
 Designed and developed by Daniel Darnell
 Written in JavaScript, HTML, CSS, and PHP
 *The source code for this product is proprietary and cannot be made public.
 This README only provides non-proprietary details about the product for informational purposes.*